bergamote/greaspencil_nudge_frames/README.md

 ### Notes

-- The shortcuts change the length of the displayed frame for **every** unlocked layers.
+- The shortcuts change the length of the displayed frame for **every** unlocked layers in **all** selected GP objects.
 Make sure you isolate the layer you want to affect, or lock the ones you want to keep in place.
 - This is my first add-on for Blender so use at your own risks and all that.